kiharalab/GNN_DOVE/README.md

 ```
 python main.py --mode=0 -F [pdb_file] --gpu=[gpu_id] --fold=[fold_model_id]
 ```
-Here -F should specify a pdb file with Receptor chain ID 'A' and ligand chain ID 'B'; --gpu is used to specify the gpu id; --fold should specify the fold model you will use, where -1 denotes that you want to use the average prediction of 4 fold models and 1,2,3,4 will choose different model for predictions.
-You can specify --fold=5 to use the pretrained model with a much larger benchmark (Dockground+Zdock).
+Here -F should specify a pdb file with Receptor chain ID 'A' and ligand chain ID 'B'; --gpu is used to specify the gpu id; --fold should specify the fold model you will use, where -1 denotes that you want to use the average prediction of 4 fold models and 1,2,3,4 will choose different model for predictions. **(Recommend)You can specify --fold=5 to use the pretrained model with a much larger benchmark (Dockground+Zdock).**
 The output will be kept in [Predict_Result/Single_Target].
 The prediction result will be kept in Predict.txt.
 ##### Example Command (Fold 1 Model):
 ```